-Browse through hundreds of WIT student and graduate stories on our student stories news section or under Stories on the relevant course page
+Browse through hundreds of SETU student and graduate stories on our student stories news section or under Stories on the relevant course page

-Shauna Fitzgerald is from Waterford and is currently studying Exercise Science at WIT.
+Shauna Fitzgerald is from Waterford and is currently studying Exercise Science at SETU.
 Shauna says that if you don’t see her in the library she’s likely on the pitch somewhere playing Camogie.

-What attracted you to study at Waterford Institute of Technology?
+What attracted you to study at South East Technological University?

 Did you always know this was the course you wanted to do?